rorodriguez116/Portal/README.md

 ```
 ### Portal Events
 <p> To use Portal's features you must access them by the .event function.
 In this example we'll use the .new event to create a new document with the structure of type Pet in your database in the path pets </p>

+>  If no id is specified when instantiatig the model Portal will autimatically assign a unique id using Firestore.
+The id is used for setting the document path and it's also added to the document attributes.

 ```swift
 let portal = Portal<Pet>(path: "pets")